jfhector/my-to-do-list/BACKLOG.md

   * OR Refactor as custom elements, which would require using ES6 and hence Babel or typescript
 * Refactor using TypeScript!!!
 * Redo using custom elements

+* find a way to set a CSS custom property from JS without using element.style